MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 # Hiring rituals of high tech companies are analyzed in this document

-Software companies invest a lot of thought into the interview process – it is supposed to determine the character of the workforce and by extension to shape the culture of the company.
-On the receiving side: the nature of the questions may give the interviewee some hints about the company / work culture at the place; The way they ask questions may also provide for some hints on the character of an interviewer; However, be warned: this guesswork may also lead to exactly the wrong conclusions – for example in larger companies one may not end up working for an interviewer, however a lot may depend on the personality of your future supervisor.
+Software companies invest a lot of thought into the interview process - it is supposed to determine the character of the workforce and by extension to shape the culture of the company.
+On the receiving side: the nature of the questions may give the interviewee some hints about the company / work culture at the place; The way they ask questions may also provide for some hints on the character of an interviewer; However, be warned: this guesswork may also lead to exactly the wrong conclusions - for example in larger companies one may not end up working for an interviewer, however a lot may depend on the personality of your future supervisor.

+In any event: beware, all the information in this text should be taken with a grain of salt: people are imperfect - it may be that your interviewer is a swell person and the job is the job of your dreams; it's just that they don't know better.
+In any event take the job that pays your bills.

 Approaches: there are potentially different priorities at evaluating prospective employees
 * testing knowledge
 * focus on testing particular skills needed for the job
 * some say that skill/knowledge is secondary, but general problem-solving skills + soft skills is primary.
-* background – how do colleagues assess your performance at previous companies?
+* background - how do colleagues assess your performance at previous companies?
 * some want all of the above, and want it now (then they might become upset there are very few qualified enough to fill in vacancies)

 Now of course there are lots of different means to test a candidate -